 Without a standard protocol, every agent-to-merchant integration is custom.
 Your AI assistant wants to order coffee beans?
 It needs a bespoke integration with that specific roaster's API.
 Different authentication, different product schemas, different checkout flows.
 Scale that across thousands of merchants and dozens of agents, and the integration surface becomes unmanageable.

 This is the same problem the web solved with HTTP.
 The same problem payments solved — partially — with card network standards.
-Commerce needs a shared protocol layer so agents and merchants can discover each other's capabilities and transact without custom plumbing for every pair.
+Commerce needs a shared protocol layer so agents and merchants can discover each other's capabilities and transact without custom plumbing for every pair — the same coordination problem that MCP solved for AI integrations, now applied to commerce.

-That's the technical idea.
-It's straightforward.
+The technical design is straightforward.
 The interesting part is everything around it.

 Why the Google-Shopify partnership matters